-Eat fresh apricots or buy a bag dried apricots for an easy on-the-go snack.
+Eat fresh apricots or buy a bag of dried apricots for an easy on-the-go snack.

-Garlic is a galactagogue which helps with the production of breast milk.
+Garlic is a galactagogue that helps with the production of breast milk.

 But keep in mind that eating garlic does give your breast milk a garlicky flavor and smell.